Social Media Video for the Automotive Industry

 It was also optimized for vertical video, which makes for a seamless viewing experience.

 As an added bonus, adopting new social media formats can help automotive companies subtly underscore the technical innovation they champion in their cars.
-After all, if your brand can handle producing cutting-edge cars, then why not show that you’re good with all forms of new tech?
+After all, if your brand can handle producing cutting-edge cars (and perhaps even electric vehicles), then why not show that you’re good with all forms of new tech?

 Well-behaved ads seldom make history . . . or get likes and shares.
 Being unafraid to be bold is vital.
 Sure, there’s a fine line between “witty” and “gimmicky,” but for the automotive industry, it doesn’t hurt to occasionally go a little goofy and off-the-wall.